 - Alien figures on Alien cards

-So you can see there was some attempt to pair up figures and cards, even if it didn’t always work very well.
+As you can see, there was some attempt made to pair up figures and cards, even if it didn’t always work very well!

-Klaatu on Klaatu Skiff (probably the most commonly found miscard) is almost always found on a specific type of card with a triangular punch shape and a rounded bubble (not the small and very fragile bubble that is usually seen on miscards) so while this miscard appears to have been made in a different location to the rest of them there is still no doubt that this was an intentional method of packaging and not an error.
+So while Klaatu appears to have been packaged in a different location to the rest, there is still no doubt that this was an intentional method of packaging and not an error.

-In the interesting case of the Death Squad Commander on AT-ST card he is actually considered one of the rarest Trilogos to own, even if he is a miscard- simply because the Death Squad Commander figure was not produced on Trilogo packaging and this miscard is the only way to find the figure on a Trilogo.
-Many collectors feel this figure belongs in a complete set of Trilogos.
+While most miscards are considered to be novelties rather than rarities, the Death Squad Commander on AT-ST card is actually considered one of the rarest Trilogos to own!
+This is because the Death Squad Commander figure was never actually released on a Trilogo card so the miscard version is literally the only way to add him to a Trilogo set.

 If you have any miscards to contribute to the site please send pictures to firstname.lastname@example.org